-- If you received a proxy card, by signing a new proxy card with a date later than your previously delivered proxy and submitting it as instructed - by re-voting by Internet or by telephone as instructed - by notifying Pieris Pharmaceuticals, Inc.'s Secretary in writing before the annual meeting that you have revoked your proxy; - by attending the annual meeting in person and voting in person.
-Attending the annual meeting in person will not in and of itself revoke a previously submitted proxy; you must specifically request at the annual meeting that it be revoked.
+- If you received a proxy card, by signing a new proxy card with a date later than your previously delivered proxy and submitting it as instructed above; - by re-voting by Internet or by telephone as instructed above; - by notifying Pieris Pharmaceuticals, Inc.'s Secretary in writing before the annual meeting that you have revoked your proxy; or - by attending the annual meeting and voting at the meeting.
+Attending the annual meeting will not in and of itself revoke a previously submitted proxy; you must specifically request at the annual meeting that it be revoked.

-Your most current vote, whether by telephone, Internet, proxy card, or ballot is the one that will be counted.
+Your most current vote, whether by telephone, Internet, proxy card, or online at the annual meeting is the one that will be counted.